AdobeDocs/pass.en/help/accountiq/faq.md

 1. Do we need to work with internal technology groups and distribution partners to implement measures like smart CM (Concurrency Monitoring)?

-   **Answer.** Not necessarily.
-Adobe Pass Support can work to create your own CM rules based on your AIQ data.
+   **Answer.** Not necessarily. [!DNL Adobe Pass] Support can work to create your own CM rules based on your AIQ data.

 1. Can I see how segments trend over time?